symbolworks/sysh/README.md

 Considering the current context within an application, symbolic instructions may be gradually discovered instead of memorizing the entire application instruction set.
 Being of symbolic nature, the instructions gain a lot of positive features like simplicity, portability, scriptability, and reproducibility.

-Because symbolic input/output potentially carry only necessary communication information, when working with an application, there may be less distractions in a form of notifications, sounds, images, videos, etc. Hopefully, only information related to work of interest remains.
+Because symbolic input/output could potentially carry only necessary communication information, when working with an application, there may be less distractions in a form of notifications, sounds, images, videos, etc. Hopefully, only information related to work of interest remains.

 This reduced user interface platform is not a replacement to usual GUIs because there are still a lot of applications that work better with graphic environments.
-But we may also acknowledge that there exists a considerable range of applications that would benefit from a short and concise set of simple instructions exchanged between user and computer.
+But we may also acknowledge that there exists a considerable range of applications that would benefit from a short and concise set of simple instructions in given moment, exchanged between user and computer.

 ## Example Session